-I prefer wild salmon over farmed, preferably Alaskan and usually get disappointed when I order out because I know I can make it better.
-The reasons, they usually overcook it and many restaurants don’t have wild salmon as an option, which makes all the difference in quality, taste and the health benefits.
+I’ll take wild salmon over farmed any day, preferably Alaskan.
+I usually get disappointed when I order out because I know I can make it better.
+The reasons are, they usually overcook it, and many restaurants don’t have wild salmon as an option.
+This makes all, and I mean ALL, the difference in quality, taste and the health benefits.

 Honey-Teriyaki Salmon Tips: